easafe/easafe.github.io/about.md

 Software Developer, SP based.

-I like my lines to be increasing widthwise.
+I like my lines to be widthwise increasing.